Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 \textbf{Baselines.} As baseline models, we consider methods in four categories.
 First, we selected four \emph{feature engineer} methods, \ie, Levenshtein~\cite{DMJWBGMY21}, BLOSUM62~\cite{DMJWBGMY21}, DDE~\cite{SG15} and Moran~\cite{FZ00}.
 Second, we select four \emph{protein sequence encoder} models, \ie, LSTM~\cite{HS97}, Transformer~\cite{RBTDCCAS19}, CNN~\cite{RBTDCCAS19} and ResNet~\cite{YKF17}.
 Third, we select four \emph{pre-trained PLM models}, \ie, ProtBert~\cite{EHDRWJGFASBR22}, ESM-1b~\cite{RMSGLLGOZM21}, ESM-1v~\cite{MRVLSR21} and ESM-2~\cite{LARHZLSVKS23}.
 In the end, we select four \emph{GNN-based methods} which can utilise available graph structure, \ie, GCN~\cite{KW17}, GAT~\cite{VCCRLB18}, GraphTransformer~\cite{SHFZWS21} and NodeFormer~\cite{WZLWY22}.

 \textbf{Implementation.} We follow the PEER benchmark settings\footnote{\url{https://github.com/DeepGraphLearning/PEER_Benchmark}}, including train and test pipeline, model optimisation and evaluation method (evaluation is Spearman's $\rho$ metric), adopted in~\cite{XZLZZMLT22} to make sure the comparison fairness.
 For the baselines, including feature engineer, protein sequence encoder and pre-trained PLM, we adopt the implementation provided by benchmark Torchdrug~\cite{ZSZLXYZCCLMLXQT22} and the configurations reported in \cite{XZLZZMLT22}.
 For the GNN-based baselines, which require predefined graph structure and protein features, we construct $K$-NN graphs~\cite{EPY97}, with $K = \{5, 10, 15\}$, and report the best performance.
 As features, we use the trained sequence encoder, which achieves better performance, used also in our method.
 In addition, we adopt ESM-1b as the residue encoder on \GB dataset and adopt One-Hot encoding on \AAV and \Fluorescence datasets to speed up the training process.
-All experiments are conducted on two NVIDIA GeForce RTX 3090 GPUs with 24 GB memory, and we report the mean performance of three runs with different random seeds.
-We present more details in Appendix~\ref{sec:appendix_baselines}.
-Note that we do not report results that take more than 48 hours due to our limited computation resources.
+All experiments are conducted on two NVIDIA GeForce RTX 3090 GPUs and two NVIDIA RTX A6000 GPUs, and we report the mean performance of three runs with different random seeds.
+We present more details at \url{https://github.com/zhiqiangzhongddu/EvolMPNN}.